woodenphone/lego_dimensions_protocol/readme.md

 The LED control commands appear to be deciphered.
 A python library for controling the gateway device's lights is provided. (lego_dimensions_gateway.py)

+The Xbox variant of the portal is not supported.

 Windows installation:
 Make sure the latest python 2.x is installed.